 If the prospect still isn’t satisfied with your offer, the best way to handle it isn’t by reducing your price but by positioning your product as an investment instead of a business cost.

-You can also handle other objections by actively listening to the prospects to identify their underlying fears and concerns.
+You can also handle objections by actively listening to the prospects to identify their underlying fears and concerns.

 Always ask questions to confirm that you have handled any objections.

 A demo is not supposed to be a monologue, as these kinds of interactions bore prospects fast.

 Be willing to allow dialogue that might help you understand how your product can help your prospect better.